 McDaniel & Associates Consultants Ltd. has over 50 years of experience in the evaluation of oil and gas properties.
 McDaniel is registered with the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
-All of the professionals involved in the preparation of this report have in excess of 5 years of experience in the evaluation of oil and gas properties.
-Mr. Bryan Emslie, Senior Vice President, Mr. Paul Taylor, Senior Petroleum Engineer and Mr. Kristian Jensen, Senior Geologist, all with McDaniel & Associates, were responsible for the preparation of this report.
-Mr. Emslie has over 30 years of experience in the evaluation of oil and gas properties and is a registered Professional Engineer with APEGA.
-Mr. Taylor has over 25 years of experience and is a Chartered Petroleum Engineer with the UK Engineering Council.
+All of the professionals involved in the preparation of this report have in excess of five years of experience in the evaluation of oil and gas properties.
+Mr. Paul Taylor, Vice President and Mr. Kristian Jensen, Senior Geologist, both with McDaniel & Associates Consultants Ltd., were responsible for the preparation of this report.
+Mr. Taylor has over 25 years of experience and is a Chartered Petroleum Engineer with the UK Engineering Council and a Foreign Licensee (Engineering) with APEGA.
 Mr. Jensen has in excess of 10 years and is a Fellow of the Royal Geological Society (UK).
-All of the persons involved in the preparation of this report and McDaniel & Associates are independent of Mirach.
+All of the persons involved in the preparation of this report and McDaniel & Associates Consultants Ltd. are independent of Mirach.